 Connecting Clients

-Once we verified we have all the data, we then connect to our clients:
+Once we confirm that we have all the data, we proceed to establish connections with our clients:

 Data Collection

-Then we can begin collecting the data.
-First, we ensure that the client has enough activity to generate an email.
-Our current threshold is 100 page views per month.
+Then we can start collecting the data.
+Initially, we verify whether the client has generated enough activity to warrant an email.
+Our current threshold is set at 100 page views per month.

 Once we’ve verified the pageview count, the team collects data from various sources.